 \subsection{Effect of MBS on the critical current diffraction patterns}

-Using the Eq. \ref{Eq:cpr} CPR, we can calculate the critical current of the S-TI-S device in the presence of a magnetic field.
-When a magnetic field is applied perpendicular to the S-TI-S device plane, the phase across a uniform junction will change linearly along the direction transverse to the current.
-Then we can calculate the diffraction pattern: the maximum total supercurrent of the S-TI-S device as a function of magnetic field.
+Using the Eq. \ref{Eq:cpr} CPR, we can calculate the critical current of the S-TI-S junction in the presence of a magnetic field.
+When a magnetic field is applied perpendicular to the S-TI-S junction plane, the phase across a uniform junction will change linearly along the direction transverse to the current.
+Then we can calculate the diffraction pattern: the maximum total supercurrent of the S-TI-S junction as a function of magnetic field.
 This is plotted in Fig. \ref{fig:STIS-diffraction}(a), where we show the diffraction pattern with MBS compared to the Fraunhofer pattern expected in their absence, both over a wide field range and near the first node in a Fraunhofer pattern.
 The critical current in the presence of MBS exhibits a lifting of the odd-numbered nodes in the diffraction pattern and additional structure in the lobes.
 These features arise as the phase across the junction adjusts to take advantage of the $\sin(\phi/2)$-component.